CPLN692-MUSA611-Open-Source-GIS/resources/README.md

 * Advanced debugging
 * Vector tiles
 * node.js (writing javascript for the server)
+* Google Earth Engine

 ### Academic Integrity
-In compliance (and agreement) with Penn's
+In compliance with Penn's
 [Code of Academic Integrity](http://www.upenn.edu/academicintegrity/ai_codeofacademicintegrity.html), blatantly and egregiously copying another student's work will not be tolerated.
-However, because this course is designed to help prepare students for working in a professional programming environments, *copying and pasting is not universally prohibited*: we encourage students to work together and to freely use the internet as a resource for finding code.
+However, because this course is designed to help prepare students for work in professional programming environments, *copying and pasting is not universally prohibited*: we encourage students to work together and to freely use the internet as a resource for finding solutions to vexing problems.
 Citing every copied and pasted line of code is *not* necessary.
 Large patterns or multiple lines of code taken from external sources *should*, however, be noted with in-code comments.
 If an instance is unclear, you should feel free to speak with the instructors.